Bonus Tax Calculator (2026)

 State supplemental withholding (0%) -

-Social Security (6.2% to $184,500 cap) -
+Estimated incremental annual Social Security liability (6.2% to $184,500) -

 At Tax Filing (Year-End Reconciliation)

-Total annual income (salary + bonus) -
+Total entered annual wages (you + spouse + supplemental wages + bonus) -

 Federal tax owed on bonus portion (your marginal rate) -